Rosie Ruiz, Boston Marathon course-cutter, dies at 66

-Ruiz, who was also known as Rosie Vivas, died in Florida of cancer on July 8, according to an obituary that made no mention of her Boston Marathon infamy.
-Running magazine first made the connection this week, a fitting end to one of the oddest chapters in the history of the race.
+Ms. Ruiz, who was also known as Rosie Vivas, died in Florida of cancer on July 8, according to an obituary that made no mention of her Boston Marathon infamy.

 “It’s a colorful part of the Boston Marathon history, that’s for sure,” said Bill Rodgers, who won the men’s race that year and was immediately suspicious of the woman sitting next to him on the awards podium.
 “Poor Rosie, she took all the brunt of it.”